 - Don't wear scent, such as perfume, scented lotions, scented hair products, clothes washed with scented pellets, or essential oils.
 All of these can interfere with your sense of smell.

 - If you are going to be in a decrepit building or crawling around attics and basements, take filtration masks and gloves to protect you from airborne pathogens from rodent droppings, dust, mold, and other particles.

-It's essential you bring at least a writing pad and a pen or two to record your impressions.
-You may also wish to bring other equipment depending on where and when you are investigating.
+Along with a writing pad and a pen or two to record your impressions, you may also wish to bring other equipment depending on where and when you are investigating.
 None of this equipment is required to investigate, but many people use it to gather evidence.

 - One of the easiest types of paranormal data to collect is audio evidence that may contain potential electronic voice phenomena (EVP).
-If you'd like to try your hand at this, take an audio recorder with you.
-Make sure you have emptied the recorder of data before you start and have some extra batteries on hand.
+If you'd like to try your hand at this, take an audio recorder with you or use an audio recording app on your phone.

 - If you will be entering dark spaces, bring a flashlight.
 Any handheld flashlight or head lamp will work.

 - Some people like to see if they can capture evidence on camera.
 A point and shoot digital camera or even a cell phone camera will work here, or you can bring a video camera or point of view video camera (such as a GoPro) if you wish to remain hands-free.